learode/into_tauri/README.md

 ## Invoke Commands

-Commands Tauri are essentially Rust functions that enhance your frontend with native capabilities you can call from your frontend JavaScript
+Commands in Tauri are essentially Rust functions that enhance your frontend with native capabilities you can call from your frontend JavaScript

 ### Defining Commands